IBM/detect-timeseriesdata-change/README.md

 <br/>

 Node-red flow is designed as:
- 1. The csv file with sample sensor data is uploaded in object storage
+ 1. The csv file with sample sensor data is uploaded in object storage.
- 2. Prepare a csv string [from the sample data file](data/sample_sensordata2016_1s3dys.csv) and give this string, as an input  to csv node
+ 2. Prepare a csv string from the sample data file and give this string, as an input  to csv node.
- 3.	csv node will act as a device simulator and it will trigger an event of temperature sensor for each row of data
+ 3.	csv node will act as a device simulator and it will trigger an event of temperature sensor for each row of data.
- 4. The events sent by temperature sensor will be received by IBM IoT Platform
+ 4. The events sent by temperature sensor will be received by IBM IoT Platform.
- 5. This data will be prepared and then stored in the database
+ 5. This data will be prepared and then stored in the database.
- 6. Data from DB can be used in R Jupyter notebook for analytics
+ 6. Data from DB can be used in R Jupyter notebook for analytics.

  #### Inject the data in Node-RED Flow
-  Inject the data, data will get stored to DB2.
+  In Node-RED Flow, click on the input of `inject` node.
+It will trigger the execution of the node-red flow and on successful execution, data will get stored to DB2 table `CHANGEPOINTIOT`.

 ## 4. Create the R Spark Jupyter notebook